In this guide, we will explore the std::chrono::time_point in C++ along with an illustrative example.

 Duration:

-A std::chrono::duration type that calculates the amount of time since the clock's epoch began.
-It can be left out, and the clock's duration type will be used by default.
+A std::chrono::duration type that measures the elapsed time since the clock's epoch started.
+It is optional, and if omitted, the clock's duration type will be employed by default.

 Types of Members